 Informal Complaints about motor carriers are private, which means that the information provided stays between you, the company (including its employees and lawyers) and the PUC.
-Other people will not see your Informal Complaint.
+Your Informal Complaint will not be made public.

 NOTE: Do not contact the PUC about any problem you have with a Philadelphia taxicab or limousine company.
 The Philadelphia Parking Authority (PPA) is the agency that is responsible for reviewing those problems.
 If you have a concern with a Philadelphia taxicab or limousine company you must contact the PPA at www.philapark.org or 1-888-591-3636.